NoorKhudair/Analyzing-Job-Market-Data-Case-Study/README.md

 - Scatter plot showing years of experience and posting count by job position level across different industries
 - Chart displaying average years of experience by company size
-- A table showing company names with an associated job title and their job postings
+- table showing company names with an associated job title and their job postings

 ## Filters